mesmotronic/react-three-canvas/README.md

 ### Example: Functional component

-If you prefer functional components, `ThreeCanvas` works perfectly with those too, although you have to take a little more care with your props and hooks to ensure you maintain a single canvas instance:
+Prefer functional components? `ThreeCanvas` works great there too!
+Just be sure to manage your props and hooks so you keep a single canvas instance.

+Tip: Use `useRef` or `useCallback` if you need to persist data between renders.

 ```jsx
 import React from "react";